 Jump to:

 2. You can use any type of smoker to make these burnt ends.
-Regardless if you're using a pellet smoker, electric smoker, propane gas smoker, or charcoal smoker, this smoker recipe turns out amazing every time.
+Regardless if you're using a pellet smoker, electric smoker, propane gas smoker, or charcoal smoker, these brisket burnt end turns out amazing every time!

-3. The BBQ sauce becomes caramelized which makes these burnt ends taste like meat candy...literally!
+3. The BBQ sauce becomes caramelized which makes these smoked burnt ends taste like meat candy...literally!
+It's because the sauce soaks into the meat and caramelizes on the edges.

 🛒 Ingredients You'll Need